bobbingwide/oik-clone/readme.txt

 Prototype for WordPress Multi Site cloned sites

 == Changelog ==
+= 2.1.1 =
+* Changed: Disable clone and cloned shortcodes when OIK_APIKEY is not defined.,[github bobbingwide oik-clone issues 61]
+* Tested: With Gutenberg 10.7.1
+* Tested: With WordPress 5.7.2

 = 2.1.0 =
 * Fixed: Cater for cloning images between different site IDs in WPMS,[github bobbingwide oik-clone issues 60]
 * Tested: With WordPress 5.7.1 and WordPress Multi Site